Great Georges Road Walking & Cycling Improvements, Waterloo

 - The provision of a safe pedestrian and cycle crossing point to Crosby Coastal Park on Great Georges Road

 - Raised tables at the side road junctions to offer an at grade walking experience

 - The reduction of street clutter, including redundant signs, bollards, and guard railings

-This scheme will also improve walking and cycling links from Crosby Coastal Park to Bootle and Litherland via the enhanced walking and cycling crossing over the A565.
+This scheme is also designed to improve walking and cycling links from Crosby Coastal Park to Bootle and Litherland via the enhanced walking and cycling crossing over the A565.